Dating In The Time of Pajamas | 8 Creative Virtual Date Ideas

 In quarantine, it’s wine o’clock every day.
 And now, you can invite your date to join in on the drinking fun.
 Certified sommelier, Michael Bottigliero will lead you through a virtual wine tasting for $150.
 This one is a little pricey, as it doesn’t include the wine, but Michael will reach out in advance to coordinate what wines you should both order and where to get them.
 If you’re looking for a date that’ll encourage you to dress up a little, this is your best bet.

 Have some laughs

 Laughing is DEF a form of therapy in the age of quarantine.
 To that end, bring your date along on a virtual improv class, with the Old Town Improv Co.
 Each class is $7 for one, but if you bring a “friend” (or virtual lover) you each pay $5.
 Here’s to all of the inside jokes you’ll have before even meeting in real life.

 Nothing says romance like a mixtape.
 Just ask John Cusack in Say Anything.
 So, to keep the vibe alive even while apart, make each other a “mixtape” on Spotify.
 Set aside a dedicated time to listen through all of the songs and text each other updates while you lay in bed listening to the moody sounds of a summer fling budding in your ears.

-AUTHOR: Kassie Shanafelt lives and writes in Brooklyn.
+Writer: Kassie Shanafelt lives and writes in Brooklyn.
 Her hobbies include sewing, eating, and watching movies she's already seen on a loop.